Key Transparency Architecture

 append-only log.
 Any malicious entries added to such a log will

-generally be equally visible to both the key's owner and the owner's
+generally be equally visible to both the affected user and the user's

 impersonated by viewing the public keys attached to their account.